xoxzo/blog.xoxzo.com/content/Events/mwc19-shanghai-report-en.md

 for 4YFN but for those it might be more bang for your buck and time if you attend MWC in Barcelona or other events in Singapore like CommunicAsia.

-There were also attendees which doesn't look like people from the industy, e.g people wearing casual clothes and slippers walking amongst the booths.
+There were also attendees who don't look like people from the industry, e.g people wearing casual clothes and slippers walking amongst the booths.
-I can't really be sure if these people are legit industry players, or just sighseeing tourists.
+I can't really be sure if these people are legit industry players or just sightseeing  tourists.
 There was even a group that looked liked schoolchildren on a field trip in the exhibition halls.
-Perhaps the accesibility of MWC Shanghai attracts more people than we would imagine.
+Perhaps the accessibility  of MWC Shanghai attracts more people than we would imagine.